andrewouko/umoja-informatics/simple-aws-terraform-deployment/README.md

 - It uses the `rds_sg_${env name}` security group as described above.
 - It uses the `rds_subnet_group_${env name}` sub net group as described above.
 - It does not store a final snapshot of the db when the instance is destroyed.
+- The database is only publicly accessible in the dev environment.

 Dev Database Instance